flexycode/iThink-hackathon/README.md

 7. Emergency & Relief
 8. Finance
 9. Manufacturing
 10. Government and Public Works
+11. Healthcare	Media & Publishing

 ### Tech Stacks to be use:
 * HTML